jonlpersson/ed-latimore/site/_posts/2020-05-19-is-physics-hard-how-to-learn-basic-physics.md

 ### Conservation of Energy

-The other key concept you’ll most frequently encounter is energy conservation.
+The other key concept you’ll most frequently encounter is energy conservation, and it's one that you will see in all science disciplines.

 Officially, this is the First Law of Thermodynamics.
 It states that "energy can neither be created nor destroyed; energy can only be transferred or changed from one form to another.”